"I should "

 Let’s do something about it.

 Hi.
-I’m Myra Batalvi, parent to twins, Pakistani-Torontonian and a Registered Psychotherapist who can guide you past your ‘shoulds’ to the heart of what you want, and help you get there.
+I’m Myra Batalvi, parent to twins, Pakistani-Torontonian and a Registered Psychotherapist who can guide you past your ‘shoulds’ to the heart of what really matters, and help you get there.

 Things about me that you probably want to know